FreeArcanes/homelab-docs-portal/README.md

 A public-safe React + Express homelab documentation portal template for tracking assets, services, runbooks, network notes, project/security work, and secret references.

-This repository intentionally ships with **demo data only**.
-It is designed to be safe to publish and fork.
-Replace the example inventory with your own private data only in a private deployment.

 ## Features